funtari76/Robert-P1-2/README.md

 <hr>

-- **Ethos Section**
+- **Club Section**

-  - The ethos segment will permit the client to see the benefits of joining the meetups, as well as the benefits of finding .
+  - The ethos segment will permit the client to see the benefits of joining the meetusp, as well as the benefits of finding .
 Clients will see the esteem of marking up forany given gatherings the meetups.
 This ought to empower the client to consider traveling as one of their top checklist to do list.

 ![Club Ethos]